NikzoGG/Propose/README.md

-a troll program that you can try on a girl you need pygame to run it
+a troll program that you can try on a girl, you need pygame to run it